mtrafisz/nya-sweeper/readme.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 Raylib is licensed under the zlib/libpng License - see the [Raylib LICENSE](https://github.com/raysan5/raylib/blob/d582becbc2a358202de65cac39bd68ed9148a731/LICENSE) file for details.
+I do not claim any rigthts to this project.

 About resources: